kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Buy Token
+## buyToken

-The `buyToken` function enables the purchase of a specified token within a defined sale configuration.
+Use `buyToken` to enable the purchase of a specified token within a defined sale configuration.
 This function handles the transaction between the seller and buyer, including any applicable auction logic.
 ```typescript
 buyToken(inputs, config): IEmitterWrapper
 ```

-#### Inputs
+### Inputs

 | Parameter             | Type                   | Description                                  |
 | --------------------- | ---------------------- | -------------------------------------------- |